 An expanded, sustainable EPE programme should also offer more activities.
 Video links can be performed not only from the ship but from the lab and from other fieldwork locations.
 The expanded programme can have joint activities with multiple research projects and a wider group of researchers associated with them.
 The programme can also broaden so as to target adult audiences, as well as school students.
 Generally, more engagement, co-creation, discussion and debate are needed in order to get people of all ages more interested, involved and comfortable with STEM subjects (SFI, 2015).
-Using the approaches, lessons and recipes from the present programme, this can be addressed through the work with schools supported by the development of an effective teacher network, through presenting science through arts, and through the use of a pervasive digital platform.
 Such expansion of the programme would, however, require dedicated funding-being sought at the moment.